VM as a Service in OpenShift Using Software Template Patterns

 -

 Review and fill out the information with dummy data until you reach the review screen, without creating the VM.
-DO NOT CLICK ON CREATE.
+DO NOT CLICK CREATE.
+You will do this later on after changing the template.

-Scenario: Now, imagine for a moment that you are part of the legacy team.
+Imagine that you are part of the legacy apps team.
 Your responsibility is to create a new VM to host a legacy application.
-This VM will first be used as experimentation, but there is a new version of RHEL that we need to support, besides the current RHEL version 9.
-As Platform Architect, what fields and files will you need to update?
+This VM will initially be used for experimentation, but there is a new version of RHEL that needs to be supported in addition to the current RHEL version 9.
+As a Platform Architect, what fields and files will you need to update?

 We have a couple of options: